wjorgensen/AptosPixel/cache/README.md

 ```
 GET /health
 ```
-Returns the health status of the API and Redis connection.
+Returns the health status of the API and database connection.

 ### Get the entire grid
 ```
 GET /api/grid
 ```
-Returns the entire 1000x1000 grid with all pixel data.
+Returns a list of non-default pixels in the grid (pixels that have been purchased or modified).

 ### Get a single pixel
 ```